Mosque of Atik Behram Bey: Name

 The name of Atik was given to this mosque because it is probably the oldest mosque in Tuzla.
 It also acquired the name of Behram Bey due to the Behram-begova medresa being placed in front of it, and because the mosque was probably renewed and maintained as part of the same waqf (vakif).
-Due to the decorated interiors, it is called the Colorful Mosque (Šarena džamija).
+It draws the name, the Colorful Mosque, due to the decorated interiors.